 later spread to the Bilderdijkstraat side.
 The latter building’s inner

-courtyard-front had been sealed for defence by the first squatters and its huge
+courtyard-front had been sealed for defense by the first squatters and its huge

-potential living-space was ‘rediscovered’ only when entered from its
+potential as living-space was ‘rediscovered’ only when entered from its

 its new owner legally blocked the site was re-sold in 1982 to a Pension Fund